10% off train tickets in Europe 🧳

-The last train from Amsterdam to Paris leaves at 21:28.
+The last train from Amsterdam to Paris leaves at 21:41.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Amsterdam to Paris cover a distance of around 268 miles (431 km) during the journey.

 We found that Europe is extremely well connected by train and moving around was very easy and convenient.
-As a result, visiting several cities during our holiday was straight forward and we maximised the amount of time we had in each.
+As a result, visiting several cities during our holiday was straight forward and we maximized the amount of time we had in each.

 Amsterdam Centraal is perched right at the top of the city with the canal boats, buses and trams all providing easy access from wherever you stay.
 We took one final stroll through the Bloemenmarkt (flower market) before catching a tram back to Amsterdam Centraal.
 Amsterdam Centraal or CS as the locals call it is a beautiful station.
-Its Gothic meets Renaissance Revival architecture took our breath away on arrival, it does the same on departure with it’s turrets, stone reliefs and artwork glistening in the sunshine.
+Its Gothic meets Renaissance Revival architecture took our breath away on arrival, it does the same on departure with its turrets, stone reliefs and artwork glistening in the sunshine.

 Once inside, look up to the ceiling for more superb artwork in the ticket hall.
 Almost immediately as you enter, you’ll need to scan your ticket at the gates.
 We purchased in advance and used mobile tickets on the Trainline app to enter the station.
 Once inside you’ll need to use one of three tunnels to access the platforms.
 Train information is shown on large screens across CS titled “Vertrekkende treninen” (which is “departing trains” in English).
 Helpfully the train, its destinations, platform number and carriage numbers are shown clearly.